Transcriptions of Autumn

 Winter Knocking

-a dull light is gathering power
+a dull light is leaning on the glass

-the cops are at the door
+its cops are at the door

 stash golden days deep in your heart